tolstoyevsky/pieman/README.md

     <img src="/logo/380x400.png" alt="Pieman">
 </p>

 Pieman is a script for creating custom OS images for single-board computers such as Raspberry Pi.
-The images are based on [Alpine](https://alpinelinux.org) and Debian-based distributions such as [Devuan](https://devuan.org), [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and [Ubuntu](https://ubuntu.com).
+The images are based on [Alpine](https://alpinelinux.org) and Debian-based distributions such as [Devuan](https://devuan.org), [Raspbian](https://www.raspberrypi.org/downloads/raspbian/), [Ubuntu](https://ubuntu.com) and [Kali Linux](https://www.kali.org/).
 The authors of Pieman were inspired by the project named [rpi23-gen-image](https://github.com/drtyhlpr/rpi23-gen-image).
 The main reason why it was decided to create a new project instead of improving the existing one is that rpi23-gen-image is intended for creating images only for Raspberry Pi 2 and 3 based on Debian GNU/Linux.
 Unfortunately, it doesn't have a way to be extended to support different operating systems and single-board computers.
 Improving the situation would require significant efforts to rework the codebase of the project.

 ## Table of Contents